- Toggle Section About

 Princeton, New Jersey 08591

 b.
-For international applicants whose native language is not English, they are required instead to submit scores on the Test of English as a Foreign Language, Internet-based Test (TOEFL iBT).
+International applicants for whom English is not a primary language are required instead to submit scores on the Test of English as a Foreign Language, Internet-based Test (TOEFL iBT).
 Preference in admission will be given to those with an overall score of at least 100 on the TOEFL iBT, with expected minimum scores for the four sections as follows: Writing (25), Reading (25), Speaking (25), Listening (25).
 The TOEFL iBT is available on-line through the Educational Testing Service.
-For more information, go to their website: toefl.org.
+For more information, go to the TOEFL website.

-Students should consult the general Biola University guidelines (see the Admission of Non-Native English-Speaking Students section at the beginning of the University catalog as well as the Admissions of International Students section at the beginning of the Talbot catalog section).
+Students should consult the general Biola University guidelines (see the Admission of English Language Learners section as well as the Admissions of International Students section at the beginning of the Talbot catalog section).
 Since doctoral seminars involve regular student discussion, it is expected that international students have the requisite ability with spoken English to be contributing members of such discussions.